 Choosing no withholding.
 You can choose not to have income tax withheld from retirement plan payments unless they are eligible rollover distributions.
-This applies to periodic and nonperiodic payments.
-The payer will tell you how to make the choice.
+You can make this choice on Form W-4P for periodic and nonperiodic payments.
 This choice generally remains in effect until you revoke it.